w3ixi4ng/SMUxChange/README.md

 - **Complex Module Mapping:** The OASIS Exchange Course Mapping system is difficult to navigate and unintuitive for students seeking relevant information like GPA requirements, module mappings, or exchange destinations.
 - **Uncertainty in degree requirements:** Because of the system’s complexity, students often struggle to determine which host universities and modules can actually help fulfill their SMU degree requirements.
-- **Lack of authentic peer advice:** here is limited access to real student reviews on exchange university and not much information on destination tips and accommodations.
+- **Lack of authentic peer advice:** There is limited access to real student reviews on exchange university and not much information on destination tips and accommodations.
 As a result, students mainly get their information via word of mouth which is inefficient.

 **SMUxChange addresses these pain points by providing an intuitive, student-centered platform that streamlines the entire exchange planning process.**